junwatu/automated-content-generation/blogs/README.md

 Last one, open the browser with this URL `http://localhost:3000` and type a specific topic for content generation.

 ![automated-content-generation](assets/images/automatic-cg-screenshot.png)

+### Technical Setup

+You will need a few setup before we dive into the code for automation content generation.

+**Node.js**

+You'll need to set up a development environment using Node.js.
+Go to https://nodejs.org to install it in your machine.

+> In this post we use Node.js 18.16.0 LTS version.

+**OpenAI**

+To access the GPT-4 API, an API key is required, which can be obtained from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

+> Please note: Using the OpenAI API requires setting up a billing method.
+This is a paid service.

+**Stable Diffusion**

+The Stable Diffusion model can be utilized through services such as [deep.ai](https://deep.ai/).
+One of the primary reasons for choosing this service is the ease with which we can harness the power of the Stable Diffusion model through a simple API call.
+Go [here](https://deepai.org/dashboard/profile) to create a token to access the DeepAI API.

+**GridDB**

+At present, GridDB is compatible with Linux-based operating systems.
+However, if you're utilizing Windows, you can opt for the GridDB Docker version.
+For detailed installation instructions, please refer to the [GridDB documentation site](https://docs.griddb.net/latest/about/what-is-griddb/).

 ## Let's Code!